cavazosjoe/okta-blog/_source/_posts/2020-10-14-saml-database-authentication.md

 > Step 10

-* For DB Authentication, log in using `dbuser@dbauth.com / oktaiscool`.
+*For DB Authentication, log in using `dbuser@dbauth.com / oktaiscool`.

 {% img blog/spring-boot-dual-saml-db-auth/11.png alt:"The DB Login Page" width:"800" %}{: .center-image }

 {% img blog/spring-boot-dual-saml-db-auth/12.png alt:"Successful DB login" width:"800" %}{: .center-image }

-* For SAML/Okta Authentication, log in using `samluser@oktaauth.com`.
-    * You should be redirected to the SAML/Okta auth flow and returned to your application following successful authentication
+*For SAML/Okta Authentication, sign in using <mailto:samluser@oktaauth.com>.
+You should be redirected to the SAML/Okta auth flow and returned to your application following successful authentication

 {% img blog/spring-boot-dual-saml-db-auth/13.png alt:"Use your SAML username on the pre-login page" width:"800" %}{: .center-image }